Kristof is a graduate of the famous Academy of Theatre, Film & TV, in Lodz, Poland,

 Theatre has always been his passion, but Kristof is also familiar with film and television.
-He has appeared in many TV series (Blue Heelers, Stingers, Satisfaction, Woodly' Flying Circus, Rush and City Homicide etc) as well as in a few feature films, like Jackie Chan’s First Strike, Black Neon, Clean, Frank and Jerry, and shorts like Transmission, Art of Walking, Fish & Chips, Rhododendon.
+He has appeared in many TV series (Blue Heelers, Stingers, Satisfaction, Woodly' Flying Circus, Rush and City Homicide etc) with Harrow, Miss Fisher's Modern Mysteries and The Clearing must see.
+He has parts in a few feature films, like Jackie Chan’s First Strike, Black Neon, Clean, Frank and Jerry, and shorts like Transmission, Art of Walking, Fish & Chips, Rhododendon.
 However, it was raving reviews that gave Kristof a film recognition for his lead role of Bojan in The Sound of One Hand Clapping – a film selected for the Berlin Film Festival.

-He performed alongside Jackie Chan (First Strike), John Wood, Kerry Fox, Sasha Horler, Marek Wlodarczyk and Jacek Koman.
+He performed alongside Jackie Chan (First Strike), John Wood, Kerry Fox, Sasha Horler, Miranda Otto, Guy Pearce, Jacek Koman and others.

 Currently he is the Artistic Director of Exit Theatre that promotes European Theatre as well as new works of Australian stage.